Answered By: Laurissa Gann Last Updated: May 15, 2020 Views: 1349

 Document Delivery and Interlibrary loan (ILLiad) are the same service.
 It is a free article ordering service for MD Anderson staff and students provided by the Research Medical Library.
-Register for ILLiad to order full-text articles, book chapters, and abstracts, that are not immediately available in our own electronic book and journal collections.
+Register for ILLiad to order full-text articles and book chapters that are not immediately available in our own electronic book and journal collections.

 How long will it take to receive the items I requested through ILLiad?